-Courses listed in this section are open only to students in the Master of Information Systems Security Management program
+Courses listed in this section are open only to students in the Graduate programs.

-14.29.1 MAINTAINING REGISTRATION
+14.28.1 MAINTAINING REGISTRATION

 M REG 600 3 (0-0-0) Maintaining Registration

 M REG 600 is a special registration designation for graduate students who wish to keep their programs active while they are not working on courses, a research project, or a thesis.